greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/perf_issues.html.md

 ```
 ALTER TABLE sales ALTER COLUMN region SET STATISTICS 50;
 ```

 This is equivalent to changing `default_statistics_target` for a particular column.
 Subsequent `ANALYZE` operations will then gather more statistics data for that column and produce better query plans as a result.

+Refer to [Configuring the Statistics Target](../best_practices/analyze.html) for more information on configuring the statistics target.

 ## <a id="topic8"></a>Optimizing Data Distribution